omoinjm/link-in-bio/README.md

 You can create your own link-in-bio page for free without notifying me by forking this project under the following conditions:

-- Add a link to [my homepage](https://www.craftz.dog/) anywhere
+- Add a link to [my homepage](https://njmportfolio.netlify.app/) anywhere
-- Do not use the Japanese garden picture
+- Do not use the pictures I used picture